jwilm/web-history/outline.md

 Prior to HTTP was [Gopher](http://en.wikipedia.org/wiki/Gopher_protocol) - a simple protocol for distributing, searching, and retrieving documents.
 Invented at University of Minnesota, Gopher presents a file-like hierarchy of data in addition to being a gateway to usenet and ftp.
 A major strength of gopher was the abilitiy to connect servers to share directories and resources.
 Alas, Gopher's rigid document structure was not flexible enough for demands of the web.
 Combined with licensing fees, implementations in browsers which also supporting HTTP, and licensing fees from the University, Gopher quickly fell out of favor in lieu of HTTP.

-The originally documented HTTP Protocol ([Version 0.9, 1991](http://www.w3.org/Protocols/HTTP/AsImplemented.html)) only suppoted GET requests, status codes did not exist.
-This was sufficient to deliver hypertext documents to clients, and it made sense with a static web to only allow information retrieval.
-It was not long until `POST`, `PUT`, `DELETE`, and other request types were introduced into browsers.
-The world had to wait until for an official specification until 1996 when the IETF released [RFC 1945](http://tools.ietf.org/html/rfc1945) _Hypertext Transfer Protocol -- HTTP/1.0_.
-The spec standardized most features necessary to deliver today's modern application.
-It brought us two more request types - `POST` and `HEAD`, status codes, and a suite of powerful headers to enable compression, basic authentication, caching, and content-type switching.
+The originally documented HTTP Protocol ([Version 0.9, 1991](http://www.w3.org/Protocols/HTTP/AsImplemented.html)) only suppoted `GET` requests, status codes did not exist, and content was entirely static.
+This was sufficient to deliver hypertext documents to clients, but without additional request types, servers could only retrieve information.

+`POST`, `PUT`, `DELETE`, and other request types were introduced into browsers as early as 1992, but the world had to wait until for an official specification until 1996 when the IETF released [RFC 1945](http://tools.ietf.org/html/rfc1945) _Hypertext Transfer Protocol -- HTTP/1.0_.
+The spec described many features necessary to deliver today's modern application - namely two more request types, `POST` and `HEAD`, status codes, and a suite of powerful headers to enable compression, basic authentication, caching, and content-type switching.

+Roy Fielding released

 ### Stateless